 1. MAKE the mushroom sauce.
 Heat olive oil or butter in a large skillet over medium heat until hot, but not smoking.
 Add the mushrooms, garlic, and onions, and sauté for 2-3 minutes, stirring regularly.
 Sprinkle the mushrooms with a bit of salt, cover them with the lid, and continue cooking the mushrooms for another 5-7 minutes, occasionally stirring.

 3. REMOVE the lid after the mushrooms have released their moisture and sauté for another 5 minutes or so minutes.
 If you’re using the cream of lemon zest, add it now.
 Stir the cream into the mushroom liquid.
 Total cooking time from the beginning to end should be 15 to 20 minutes.

 2. SEASON with salt and pepper, to taste.
 Sprinkle with chopped chives or scallions.
 Keep warm and set aside.

 3. MAKE the pancakes Whisk together the flour and baking powder in a large bowl.
 In a small bowl or liquid measuring cup, lightly whisk together the milk, egg and oil or butter.

 4. POUR the liquid ingredients into the dry ingredients and stir just until combined.
 The batter will be lumpy, so don’t over-mix (it toughens the pancakes).
 Let the batter sit while heating up a griddle or skillet over medium heat.

 5. COOK the eggs and keep warm as you make the pancakes.

-6. GREASE the griddle or skillet and pour about 1/4 cup batter per pancake.
-Once bubbles are formed on top and along the edges, flip the once and finish cooking the other side.
+6. GREASE the griddle or skillet and pour about 1/4 cup of batter per pancake.
+Once bubbles are formed on the top and along the edges, flip and finish cooking the other side.